rsc1975/api-mockr/README.md

 * `--port`: The port to listen to.
 Default is `3003`.
 * `--host`: The host to listen to.
 Default is `0.0.0.0`.
+* `--silent`: If present, the server will not output any message.
+By default, the server will print every request with the basic info about the response.
+* `--verbose`: If present, the server will print every request with its params and payload.
 * `--config`: The path to the config file.
 It's a multivalue param.
 * `--apiPrefix`: The prefix to invoque the API services.
 Default is `/`.